godotengine/godot-docs/tutorials/assets_pipeline/importing_audio_samples.rst

 | Opus 128 Kb/s, stereo        | 16 KB             |
 +------------------------------+-------------------+

-Note that the MP3, Ogg Vorbis and Opus figures can vary depending on the encoding type.
-The above figures use :abbr:`CBR (Constant Bit Rate)` encoding for simplicity, but most MP3, Ogg Vorbis and Opus files you can find online are encoded with :abbr:`VBR (Variable Bit Rate)` encoding which is more efficient.
+Note that the MP3, Ogg Vorbis, and Opus figures can vary depending on the encoding type.
+The above figures use :abbr:`CBR (Constant Bit Rate)` encoding for simplicity, but most MP3, Ogg Vorbis, and Opus files you can find online are encoded with :abbr:`VBR (Variable Bit Rate)` encoding which is more efficient.
 VBR encoding makes the effective audio file size depend on how "complex" the source audio is.